kubestash/docs/docs/guides/cluster-resources/filtering-demonstration/index.md

 ---

-Now, you can use these YAML files to re-create your desired application.
+Now, you can use these YAML files to **re-create your desired cluster resources**.

 ## Restore